 Along with settlers from the eastern United States, immigrants from outside the United States also came to seek their fortune in Nebraska.
 By 1880, 21.53% of Nebraska’s population was of foreign descent.
 (Ibid. p.
 173.)
 Of these groups, the largest was German-speaking, with 31,125 settlers in 1880.
 A distant second was the Swedish speaking group, with 10,164.
 (Ibid.)

 Among the group of first generation Germans in Nebraska was the family of Anna (From) Behlen and her three sons – Friederick, Deitrich, and John Behlen Jr.

-Anna Behlen, together with her husband John Behlen Sr., had lived in the province of Oldenburg, Germany.
+Anna Behlen, together with her husband John Behlen Sr., had lived in the Grand Duchy of Oldenburg, Germany.
 In 1858, however, things changed for the family when John Sr. suddenly died.
 Deitrich, born in 1853, was only five years of age at the time.
 Needless to say, in the years immediately following the death of her husband, Anna had to struggle hard to feed herself and her sons.
 Continue reading The Behlen Manufacturing Company (Part I)→

 The Rosenthal Cornhusker Company of Milwaukee, Wisconsin: